delfick/photons/docs/start/tile_animations.rst

   num_iterations -- int -- default -1
     How many iterations before we stop. -1 means never stop

+tile_twinkles
+  This displays dots on the tiles like twinkling stars!
+It also has the following options.

+  num_iterations -- int -- default -1
+    How many iterations before we stop. -1 means never stop

+  pallete -- optional string
+    The colours to use, this a choice between.
+Not specifying this means random colours

+  num_twinkles -- int -- default 20
+    The number of twinkles to display

+  fade_in_speed -- float -- default 0.125
+    How long to take to fade in a twinkle

+  fade_out_speed -- float -- default 0.078
+    How long to take to fade out a twinkle

 tile_gameoflife
   This simulates the conway's game of life (https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)